 To apply for a graduate position with us, you must apply through our graduate portal.
 The recruitment process can take up to 3 months.
 We recommend you prepare all the documents you’ll need in advance, so you’re ready to submit them through the portal when it opens.
 Incomplete submissions may cause delays in the processing of your application.

-The Graduate Portal is open from Friday 28 June 2024 to Sunday 4 August 2024.
+The Graduate Portal is open from Monday 30 June 2025 to Sunday 3 August 2025.

 To be eligible for the graduate program, you must meet the following requirements:

-• hold Australian citizenship, Australian permanent residency, New Zealand citizenship (with a subclass 444 Special Category Visa or right to be granted), or a visa with non-employer sponsored work right.
+• hold Australian citizenship, Australian permanent residency, New Zealand citizenship (with a subclass 444 Special Category Visa or right to be granted), or a visa with non-employer sponsored work right

-• be eligible for registration with the Nursing and Midwifery Board of Australia (NMBA), including all necessary documentation and identity checks.
+• be eligible for registration with the Nursing and Midwifery Board of Australia (NMBA), including all necessary documentation and identity checks

 * If working as a registered nurse in a non-government residential aged care facility, general practice, disability service or other community health organisation, you can work up to 1,976 hours (equivalent to 1 year full time).